 The easy way to obtain probable evidence of sphexishness is to think about people close to or frequently met by us: parents, partners, children, friends, colleagues, subordinates, superiors, and so on.
 For many of them we will be able to think of some kind of mistake they regularly commit.
-'He's always late', 'she always forgets things', 'he always drives too fast', and so forth.
-If we think about habits or traits which they might be happier or more successful without we will find more examples: 'X shouldn't talk so much', 'Y shouldn't be so uptight', 'Z shouldn't be so domineering', 'W shouldn't dress so sloppily'.
-All these may constitute cases of sphexishness.
+"He's always late", "she always eMail: Christopher.von.Buelow@uni.kn; Website: www.uni.kn/FuF/Philo/Philosophie/philosophie/88-0-NoName.html.